How to Turn Images Into Videos With AI | Stratboost

 Both options work.
 The right choice depends on what you already have.

-You already have product photos Upload the product image Image to Video Generator
+You already have a still image Upload the image AI Image to Video Generator

 Best practices for better image-to-video outputs